Jasminewong92/Jiemin-Huang.github.io/index2.md

 ### __Shenzhen People's Hospital, Department of Respiration__  `2017.11 - Now`
 _Research Assistant_<br>
-Providing general supports to the the national funded natural science subjects.
+Providing general supports to the national funded natural science subjects.
 Designing and validating the molecular mechanisms of the asthma development.
 Supporting the day-to-day operation and